 It’s no secret that people love to be recognized for their efforts and success.
 And you don’t have to wait until your next one-on-one or performance review to let your team know if they’re doing a good job or not.

-In this day and age, recognition has proven to be a much needed resource to drive motivation amongst employees.
+In this day and age, recognition has proven to be a much-needed resource to drive motivation amongst employees.
 Employees that feel recognized often strive to make their managers proud.
 And we don’t mean you should clap every move your team makes, but keep your eyes and mind open for when there’s an action or task worth recognizing on the spot.
-You can then use your next one-on-one to be more specific and thorough about their performance, their highs and also their areas for improvement.
+You can then use your next one-on-one to be more specific and thorough about their performance, their highs, and also their areas for improvement.

 Also, don’t always just keep the recognition between you and the receiver, sometimes if the accomplishment is worthy, you can go the extra mile and publicly congratulate someone by sending a massive email or sharing on the appropriate Slack channel.
 Who doesn’t like a little applause and appreciation?
 Engagement being served at its best!

-Implementing wellbeing programs, such as mental health assistance or healthy exercise and eating are great ways to demonstrate to your employees that you care about them and to avoid burnout.
+To improve employee engagement you must consider implementing wellbeing programs, such as mental health assistance or healthy exercise and eating are great ways to demonstrate to your employees that you care about them and to avoid burnout.

 Before just randomly picking wellbeing programs, take a look at your staff and the culture you’ve created.
 Are you more focused on hours compliance?
 Do your employees usually work extra hours?
 Is the overall environment happy and motivated or more stressed out?